Aging is inevitable and although we may know them as our “golden years,” our later years in life can be filled with what some term as “falling apart.”

 As we sleep, our discs absorb water and nutrients.
 For this reason, we’re actually our tallest first thing in the morning.
 That said, the increased fluid exerts pressure on the outside wall of the disc, exacerbating any existing disc herniations.

-Breakdown and ‘wear and tear’ in the spine is a little different.
+Breakdown and ‘wear and tear’ in the spine are a little different.

 As we age, our discs lose their ability to rehydrate.